hervold/py2opencl/README.md

 a = Py2OpenCL( lambda x: F.sin( x ) ).map( (100 * np.random.rand( int(1e3) )).astype('int64') )
 ```

-In python, `F.sin` is the same as `numpy.sin`, but `py2opencl` knows to convert it to OpenCL's native sin function.
+To the Python interpreter, `F.sin` is the same as `numpy.sin`, but `py2opencl` knows to convert it to OpenCL's native sin function.

 This example also illustrates the `.map` helper function, which is equivalent calling `.bind` and `.apply`

+## Performance

 ## TODO